75th/fontdiff/README.md

 - UI for font names and string
 - Better layout/appearance
-- Calculate differences by percentage rather than absolute quantity of pixels
+- Calculate differences by percentage rather than absolute quantity of pixels.
+Plan is to calculate it as

-	- Plan is to do the percentage by counting `[pixels in the diff] / [pixels of the union of the two characters]`
+    ```[pixels in the diff] / [pixels in the union of the two characters]```

 - Normalize by width/height of a given character
 - Customizable preview colors
 - Trim images instead of always using the entire canvas